Altinn/docs/content/altinn-studio/app-creation/logic/_index.md

 Intellisense/autocomplete is automatically shown as you type, and can also be reached by the key combination `CTRL + SPACE`.

 ![Logic menu - auto-complete/intellisense](datamodel-intellisense.gif?width=700 "Logic menu - auto-complete/intellisense")

+In order to get complete intellisense with C# support, the app must be edited locally using f.ex.
+Visual Studio Code.